Loading…

 The overall aim of this project is to study the causal effects of a high UPF diet, compared to a nutrient-matched low UPF diet, on appetite and cardiometabolic health.
 In addition, biomarkers to assess UPF exposure will be identified.

-The specific research questions are:What is the impact of a 6-week high UPF intake, compared to a nutrient-matched low UPF intake, on appetite and markers of cardiometabolic health?Can intake of UPF be accurately assessed through a priori defined candidate food intake biomarkers or biomarker patterns?Data and methodWe will perform a randomized, crossover study, comparing high (>90% of energy) and low (<10% of energy) UPF intake, defined by the NOVA framework.
+The specific research questions are:What is the impact of a 6-week high UPF intake, compared to a nutrient-matched low UPF intake, on appetite and markers of cardiometabolic health?Can intake of UPF be accurately assessed through a priori defined candidate food intake biomarkers or biomarker patterns?Data and methodWe will perform a randomized, crossover study, comparing high (>90% of energy) and low (

 All Grantees